Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Summary Discussion

 We now consider possible alternative explanations for CNSS J0019+00.
 Type II supernovae (SNII) are among the class of radio transients that have the largest rates \citep{gal-yam2006,Mooley+2016} and have spectral evolution similar to that observed for our CNSS transient.
 Hence we explore the possibility of CNSS J0019+00 being a SNII.
 Firstly, we find that the host galaxy, SDSS J0019+00, is unusual for SNII: it is an S0 galaxy, has low sSFR, relatively high stellar mass, and no evidence for recent star formation (i.e. relatively old stellar population; see \S\ref{sec:host}).
 The SNII volumetric rate for S0 galaxies (about $5\times10^{-8}$ Mpc$^{-3}$ yr$^{-1}$; \citet{LOSSIII}) is more than an order of magnitude lower than that for late-type galaxies.
-Secondly, given the stellar mass distribution within the host galaxy (see \S\ref{sec:host}), we expect the probability of finding a SN in the non-nuclear regions of the host to be somewhat larger than that within the nuclear region.
-Thirdly, finding a SNII very close to the central supermassive black hole (CNSS J0019+00 is consistent with the nucleus to within 1 pc) is unlikely.
+Second, given the stellar mass distribution within the host galaxy (see \S\ref{sec:host}), we expect the probability of finding an SN in the non-nuclear regions of the host to be somewhat larger than that within the nuclear region.
+Thirdly, finding a SNII very close to the central SMBH (CNSS J0019+00 is consistent with the nucleus to within 1 pc) is unlikely.
 Even in extreme cases like the nuclear supernova ``factory" Arp 299 \citep{neff2004,perez-torres2010}, where the spatial density of SNe is high, the probability of finding a supernova within 1 pc of the nucleus is $<$1\%.
 Taken together, we find that the probability of CNSS J0019+00 being a nuclear supernova is minuscule.
-We note also that the peak radio luminosity of CNSS J0019+00, $5\times10^{28}$ erg s$^{-1}$ Hz$^{-1}$ at 3 GHz, is at the tail end of the luminosity distribution observed for optically-selected SNII \citep[e.g.][]{weiler2002}, but not extremely unusual for radio-selected SNe (Hallinan et al. 2019, in preparation; Dong et al. 2019, in preparation).
+We note also that the peak radio luminosity of CNSS J0019+00, $5\times10^{28}$ erg s$^{-1}$ Hz$^{-1}$ at 3 GHz, is at the tail end of the luminosity distribution observed for optically-selected SNII \citep[e.g.][]{weiler2002}, but not extremely unusual for radio-selected SNe.